ApeSwapFinance/apeswap-vaults/docs/maximizer/BananaVault.md

 ## `BananaVault`

-alty
+tUserAction; // keeps track of banana deposited at the last user action
-        uint256 bananaAtLastUserAction; // keeps track of banana deposited at the last user action uint256 lastUserAc
+        uint256 lastUserActionTime; // keeps track of the